deeplearning4j/deeplearning4j/deeplearningforbeginners.md

 We've linked to a number of them [here](../deeplearningpapers.html).

-While individual courses have limits to what they can teach, the Internet does not.
-Most questions you have can be answered by Googling and searching sites like [Stackoverflow](http://stackoverflow.com) and [Math Stackexchange](https://math.stackexchange.com/).
+While individual courses have limits on what they can teach, the Internet does not.
+Most math and programming questions can be answered by Googling and searching sites like [Stackoverflow](http://stackoverflow.com) and [Math Stackexchange](https://math.stackexchange.com/).